bvbohnen/x4-projects/API Functions.md

 * Make_StatusBar

-  Make a status bar.
+  Make a "statusbar" cell.
+This is a bar that have a baseline value, is filled based on current value, and coloring is based on if the current is greater or less than the baseline.
 Adds to the most recent row.

   Pending development.